zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/001_start_coding.md

 ### `POST /api/baby`

-We are going to create a baby by this route, and we will storage the information in memory for now.
+We are going to create a baby by this route, and we will storage the information in memory FOR NOW.

-So we going to define a variable to do that, by any line before baby routes add this line
+So we are going to define a variable to do that, by any line before baby routes add this line

 ```javascript
 var BABY = []